 Each year in the United States there are hundreds of thousands of accidents between automobiles and bicycles.
 Because of their vulnerable position, these accidents often have severe consequences for the cyclists involved.
 It is crucial for both motorists and cyclists to understand their rights and duties under Georgia law.

 If you have been injured in a bicycle wreck and someone else was at fault, you need a qualified and experienced bicycle wreck injury attorney to represent you.
-Joel Williams Law, LLC, is dedicated to getting accident victims the compensation they deserve.
-To discuss your case, contact Joel Williams Law, LLC, to schedule a free case evaluation today online or by calling (404) 389-1035.
+Williams Elleby, is dedicated to getting accident victims the compensation they deserve.
+To discuss your case, contact Williams Elleby, to schedule a free case evaluation today online or by calling 833-LEGALGA.

 Duties of Motorists and Cyclists to Each Other